TeseoLou/clancy-nook-walking-tours/README.md

 6. **Success Page** provided confirmation after a form submission, reassuring users that their action was completed successfully.
 It prevented uncertainty and offered a clear next step, such as returning to the homepage or exploring more tours.
 7. **404 Error Page** provided helpful redirection options to guide users back to relevant sections of the site, such as the homepage or tours page.
 If users reached a broken or non-existent link, the 404 page ensured they were not met with frustration.

-Certain actions required external platform navigation, integrated seamlessly into the user journey:
+Certain actions required external platform navigation, integrated into the user journey:

 **🔗➡️ Booking 🔗➡️ Review 🔗➡️ Social Media**